BIS305/bis305/HowToContributeToARepo.md

-Contribute to a Repository on GitHub
+How to Contribute to a Repository on GitHub
 ========

 Go to the repository (repo) to which you would like to contribute.
 Here,